Kiffhost/exalted-scripture-understanding/Charms/Abyssal/Occult/Ivory Circle Necromancy.md

   - None
 ---
 *Glimpsing the cracks in reality left by the Neverborn’s fall, the Abyssal learns how this broken world might be bent to her will.*
-The Abyssal may use Ivory Circle necromancy.
+The Abyssal may use Ivory Circle [[Necromancy]].
 She learns one Ivory Circle spell — her control spell — and one shaping ritual for free.